 - It’s preferable to serve it as soon as it’s chilled.
 The longer it sits beyond that point, the more the flavor changes, and it can become bitter.
 It’s better to make fresh tea every day, but I find every other day is okay, too.

-The simplest way to jazz up this summertime staple is to use tea bags of various flavors.
-You can mix as many as you want.
-Just be sure there’s plenty of black tea in the mix (either orange pekoe bags, or flavored bags that use orange pekoe as a base) if you want it to still essentially taste like traditional iced tea.
+Flavored tea bags jazz up this summertime staple.
+Just be sure to include plenty black tea in the mix if you want it to still essentially taste like traditional iced tea.

 Sweetening with fruit juice.
-One of the very best teas I’ve ever had was simple orange pekoe iced tea sweetened with apple juice instead of sugar.
-I had to ask the owner of the restaurant what was in it, because it didn’t taste like apple – it was the most amazing, blended flavor.
-Pear juice is also delicious.
-Orange juice or lemonade will affect the flavor more than apple, but since iced tea is traditionally served with a wedge of lemon or orange, that’s not a bad thing.
+One of the very best iced tea recipes I’ve ever tasted was simple orange pekoe iced tea sweetened with apple juice.
+Try pear juice, too.
+Orange juice or lemonade affect the flavor more than apple, but in a delicious way.
 Raspberry or pomegranate juice also work well.

 Vanilla extract.
 Put in a few drops, to taste.

 Coffee extract.
-It may sound weird, but a touch of coffee extract – seriously, just a very few drops to a gallon, not enough to overwhelm – can add a bold, roasted quality to the flavor of iced tea.
-You can add a sweetener as well.
+It may sound weird, but a touch of coffee extract – seriously, just a very few drops to a gallon, not enough to overwhelm – adds a bold, roasted quality to the flavor of iced tea.

 Butterscotch extract.
 Mmmm, ’nuff said.

 Brew with cinnamon sticks.
-Toss some cinnamon sticks – something like 5 or 6 if you want a bold flavor, and 3 if you want it subtle – into the boiled water at the same time as you put the tea bags in.
+Toss cinnamon sticks – 5 or 6 for bold flavor, or 3 if you want it subtle – into the boiled water at the same time as you put the tea bags in.
 Remove them when you pour the hot water in with the cold, or leave them longer if you want a really strong cinnamon flavor.

 Mint.
-Adding mint sprigs is a very traditional way to flavor iced tea.
+Adding mint sprigs gives iced tea a wonderful flavor.
 Put them in when you pour the hot concentrated tea in with the cold water (Step 5).

-Share your tips and recipes for iced tea in the comments!
+Share your tips and recipes for iced tea recipes in the comments!